Mechanical Engineer

 Key Responsibilities:

-• Provide technical guidance to internal and external stakeholders.
+• Providing advice and direction to internal and external stakeholders

-• Review and verify calculations, technical reports, and safety case submissions from colleagues and contractors.
+• Review technical reports and other safety case submissions from external contractors.

 Key Requirements: